bios62/Oracle-OCI-Labs/README.md

     9) For benchmarking of the DBCS and local envrionment, we have created the performance labs, OCI_Loadtest_V2, with the load_test_package.zip, script colelction required to do the performance test.
     10) The last lab is on how to establich conectivity bewteen on-prem and cloud over port 1521 in a secure manner.
 Please review  OCI_OpenPort1521_V1.pdf.
 This is a premliminary lab and will be extended

+    11) For the FN, functions lab, please review OCI_Function_lab_V2.pdf, and http://fnproject.io/tutorials/ Cloud envrinments for instructor led session is provides in the zip file envs.zip